ItzMeCrazy/Discord-Js-Modmail/README.md

 ```
     token: 'YOUR BOT TOKEN HERE',
     databaseToken: 'YOUR MONGODB TOKEN HERE', // We use MongoDB to store data!
-[You Can Get Mongo Db Url From The Ice Too](https://discord.gg/3D4PkVyrUt)

     mainGuild: '', // Main ModMail Guild ID (server)
     logChannel: '', // Channel ID of where you want ModMail Logs